 All seven volumes and the complete collection in a single volume are available at Amazon.com in Kindle and paperback editions.

-In 2013, Al started to produce and present lectures on Jewish Humor and Jewish Humor on Your Desktop, a unique comedy experience at synagogues, Jewish Community Centers, resort hotels and other locations.
+In 2013, Al started to produce and present lectures on Jewish Humor, The Great Jewish Comedians, The Great Jewish Entertainers, and Jewish Composers of the Great American Songbook at synagogues, Jewish Community Centers, resort hotels and other locations.

-Because of the coronovirus pandemic, Al's lectures in 2021 will be presented via Zoom.
+Because of the coronovirus pandemic, Al's lectures in 2022 and 2023 will be presented via Zoom and in person.

-If you are interested in booking a presentation on the general topic of Jewish Humor on Your Desktop or on any of his 20 programs, contact Al via email at firstname.lastname@example.org or via phone at 201-390-7535.
+If you are interested in booking a presentation on Jewish Humor, Jewish Comedians, Jewish Entertainers, The Great American Songbook, or on any of his 20 programs, contact Al via email at firstname.lastname@example.org or via phone at 201-390-7535.